oliver-jonas/unmeta/README.md

 # unmeta

-An Android Gradle plugin to remove all Kotlin @Metadata annotations from the build output.
+An Android Gradle plugin to remove all Kotlin @Metadata and @DebugMetadata annotations from the build output.

-Kotlin @Metadata annotations are not fully processed by ProGuard / R8 and contain unobfuscated symbol information, both in binary and plain text forms.
+Kotlin @Metadata and @DebugMetadata annotations are not fully processed by ProGuard / R8 and contain un-obfuscated symbol information, both in binary and plain text forms.
 This information can be used to more easily reverse engineer your code.

-This plugin allows removing all Kotlin @Metadata annotations from generated class files.
+This plugin allows removing all Kotlin @Metadata / @DebugMetadata annotations from generated class files.
 This is safe to do as long as:

 * you do not intend to use the resulting binaries as a Kotlin library (@Metadata annotations are used to determine Kotlin function definitions),
 * you are not using Kotlin Reflection (certain reflection functionality depends on the presence of the @Metadata annotations).